Bobby Plummer: Professional career

 Plummer was selected by the Dallas Cowboys in the third round (39th overall) of the 1962 NFL draft and by the Dallas Texans in the fifth round (35th overall) of the 1962 AFL draft.

 On December 6, 1961, he signed with the Cowboys.
 During training camp he was tried at offensive tackle and guard.
 He was released on September 4, 1962.

 Coaching career

 Plummer was the head football coach at Sharpstown High School for 28 years (1972–1999), where he had a 112–164–4 record.
 Sharpstown made the Houston High School playoffs in 1984, which, at the time were held in the Astrodome, losing to Spring Branch in the first round.

+Sharpstown High School was one of only three high schools in the Houston Independent School District that would allow international students to attend in the 1990's, with a monthly tuition fee of $350.
+Despite this, Coach Plummer refused to allow any foreign students to play on the varsity team, telling the other coaches it would mean benching an American student, regardless of the ability of the players.